TranSMS/M2TS/README.md

 * paper: https://arxiv.org/pdf/1904.02660.pdf
 * data: http://leclair.tech/data/funcom/
 # Data preprocessing
 M2TS uses ASTs and source code modalities, which uses the [JDK](http://www.eclipse.org/jdt/) compiler to parse java methods as ASTs, and the [Treelib](https://treelib.readthedocs.io/en/latest/) toolkit to prase Python functions as ASTs.
-In addition, before embedding ASTs, we use `BERT pre-training` to embed the information of nodes.
+In addition, before embedding ASTs, we use `BERT method` to embed the information of nodes.
 ## Get ASTs
-In data-pre file, the `get_ast.py` generates ASTs for two Java datasets and `python_ast.py` generates ASTs for Python functions.
+In Data-pre file, the `java_get_ast.py` generates ASTs for two Java datasets and `python_get_ast.py` generates ASTs for Python functions.
 You can run the following command：
 ```
 python3 source.code ast.json
 ```